huihuiyihan/dtkocher.github.io/_posts/2016-02-01-keys-to-the-kingdom-from-angular1-to-2.md

   1. **Why are we using `@Component` instead of `@Directive`?** To start out, in Angular 2 everything is a Directive.
 There is no more deciding on whether I should use a controller or a directive.
 The annotation `@Component` is a directive that requires a view.
-This will be what you use to build out all the different parts of you Angular app's view, **Angular 2's** foundation.
-The annotation `@Directive` is a directive that acts on a behavior, you will use this to add behavior to your different HTML elements.
+This will be what you use to build out all the different parts of your Angular app's view, in essence it is **Angular 2's** foundation.
+The annotation `@Directive` is a directive that acts on a behavior.
+You would use this to add behavior to your different HTML elements.
   1. **Do we always have to put the template in the `@View` or can we put it somewhere external?** `@View` also has the templateUrl option you can add to the metadata properties.
 With templateUrl you can point to a file location for your template.
   1. **Do we have to always use `@View` with `@Component`?** You will always need to have a view with a `@Component`.
 However, you do not necessarily need to use the `@View` annotation. `@Component` actually contains the option of template and templateUrl as well.
-The power of using `@View` though is it allows you to specify devices to apply the display on, for example mobile or desktop.
-You can have multiple
+The power of using `@View` though is it allows you to specify devices to apply the display on, for example you can have one for mobile devices and one for the desktop.
-  `@View's`.
   1. **What is this `import` and `export`?** In Angular2 everything is modular, and therefore better by default, including the core Angular library.
   So if you need something external from your Component you must `import` it into your new component hence the `import {Component, View} from 'angular2/core';`.
   To make your class/component available to the rest of your Angular app you will need to `export` it hence the `export class Task {}`.
-  If you have been doing AngularJS for very long you probably made your Angular 1 app modular by using something like RequireJS or Webpack, no more of however.
-If you have never used RequireJS or Webpack to make your application modular here is what it would look like:
+  If you have been doing AngularJS for very long you probably made your Angular 1 app modular by using something like RequireJS or Webpack.
+  If you have never used RequireJS or Webpack I would advise you to do so.
+This will make the upgrade path even easier.
+Here is what it would look like if you were using RequireJS or Webpack:

     ``` javascript
       // tasks.directive.js